-“No shouting at each other” – this was the “collaboration theme” in a MarsLander business simulation workshop conducted with DevOps and ITIL stakeholders at a recent client engagement.
+“No shouting at each other” – this was the “collaboration theme” in a MarsLander business simulation workshop conducted with DevOps and ITIL / IT service management (ITSM) stakeholders at a recent client engagement.
 One of the workshop goals was to create a better understanding of each other and explore how these two worlds can work better together, another was to explore the new ITIL 4 concepts to identify what could be taken away and applied immediately.

 At the start of the day, the team was asked to work in duos.
-Each duo had to agree on one behavior we would see in the simulation that demonstrates “effective collaboration” and to record these on a flipchart.
+Each duo had to agree on one behavior we would see in the simulation that demonstrates “effective collaboration,” including between DevOps and ITIL, and to record these on a flipchart.
 The header on the flipchart was “No shouting at each other.”

 Why did we do this?

-When the workshop delegates entered the room, 3-4 independently asked: “Who do I shout at and blame when things go wrong today?!” – a symptom, perhaps, of a blame culture?
+When the DevOps and ITIL workshop delegates entered the room, 3-4 independently asked: “Who do I shout at and blame when things go wrong today?!” – a symptom, perhaps, of a blame culture?
 And a symptom of the suspicion we see around the world, ‘Collaboration?
 Fraternizing with the Enemy’.

 Another reason for this exercise on collaboration was the fact that this is a top-scoring organizational skill according to the recent DevOps Institute global skills survey, and it’s also one of the guiding principles of ITIL 4 – Collaborate and promote visibility.

-This exercise was the first step in making visible what the team agrees as desired behaviors:
+This exercise was the first step in making visible what the team agrees as desired behaviors for DevOps and ITIL:

 - Everybody gets together in a “stand-up” – not just Dev and Product owners